Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 **Problem!** Setting the color for each country was a little awkward.

-While you could solve these problems on our own, you did this earlier, D3 is a library that was built to solve these problems!
-It has all of the tools we need to handle these problems.
+You could solve all three problems by hand with plain JavaScript — you basically already did, back in tutorial 01.
+But D3 was built specifically to solve exactly these problems, and it has tools ready to go.
+That's next.

 ## Challenges